Efficient Manifold and Subspace Approximations with Spherelets: Manifold Approximation

 In general, $\widehat{M}$ will not be continuous or a manifold but instead is made up of a collection of pieces of spheres chosen to approximate the manifold $M$.
 There are many ways in which one can choose the subsets $\{ C_k \}_{k=1}^K$, but in general the number of subsets $K$ will be chosen to be increasing with the sample size with a constraint so that the number of data points in each subset cannot be too small, as then $\widehat{M}_k$ cannot be reliably estimated.
 Below we provide theory on mean square error properties of the estimator $\widehat{M}$ under some conditions on how the subsets are chosen but without focusing on a particular algorithm for choosing the subsets.

-There are a wide variety of algorithms for multiscale partitioning of the sample space, ranging from cover trees \citep{cover2006} to METIS \citep{METIS1998} to iterated PCA \citep{iteratedPCA2009}.
+There are a variety of algorithms for multiscale partitioning of the sample space, ranging from cover trees \citep{cover2006} to METIS \citep{METIS1998}, to iterated PCA \citep{iteratedPCA2009}.
 As the scale becomes finer, the number of partition sets increases exponentially and the size of each set decreases exponentially.
-Assume $U\subset M$ is an arbitrary submanifold of $M$, $\rho_U=\rho|_U$ is the density of data $X_i$ conditionally on $X_i\in U$ and

-For example, if we bisect the unit cube in $\RR^D$ $j$ times, then the diameter of each piece will be $\alpha\sim2^{-j}$.
-The approximation error depends on $\alpha$: as $\alpha\rightarrow0$, each local neighborhood is getting smaller so tangent plane or spherical approximations perform better.
+Assume $U\subset M$ is an arbitrary submanifold of $M$, $\rho_U=\rho|_U$ is the probability measure of data $X_i$ conditionally on $X_i\in U$ and $\mathrm{diam}(U)=\sup_{x,y\in U} d(x,y)=\alpha_U.$ For example, if we bisect the unit cube in $\RR^D$ $j$ times, then the diameter of each piece will be $\alpha_U\propto 2^{-j}$ {which decays to zero with $j$}.
+The approximation error depends on $\alpha_U$: as $\alpha_U\rightarrow0$, each local neighborhood is smaller so linear or spherical approximations perform better.

-\begin{definition} Given fixed $(M,\rho)$, assume $U\subset M$ is a submanifold of $M$ and $\rho_U$ is the conditional density.
-Let $(V_U,c_U,r_U)$ be the solution of SPCA (population version, see Definition \ref{SPCApolulation}), which depends on $U$ only, then the sphere $S_{V_U}(c_U,r_U)$ is called the spherelet of $U$. \end{definition}